Larger Quantities, Lower Prices

 Physical Attributes of the Blood Root Plant

 The Blood Root plants are perennial.
 It is native to regions of North Eastern America.
-Originally it was a wildflower grown in woods and forests.
+Initially, it was a wildflower grown in woods and forests.
 The Blood Root plant received its name due to the dark red blood looking color of the sap juice in its stem.
 The plant starts growing in March and April.
 This plant grows best in the moist and organic soil.
-The flower starts to bud after the leaves and stems sprout.
+The flower begins to bud after the leaves and stems sprout.
 The characteristics of its flower appearance are 6 to 12 petals, and they are white.

 Today it is a favorite garden plant that requires partial shade to grow.
 It is used for fighting various diseases.
 The Blood Root plant can be removed from the garden in spring or summer, and its underground stem can be removed from the soil and used for medicinal purposes.